Eric Lamaze: Why Hickstead is my Horse of a Lifetime

 Lamaze and Hickstead also secured a silver medal for Canada in the team jumping competition at the Beijing Olympics nine years ago.

-But while it was undoubtedly a summer to remember, it wasn't always been plain sailing for horse and rider.
+But while it was undoubtedly a summer to remember, it wasn't always plain sailing for horse and rider.

 "He was terrible, he was very difficult," Lamaze remembers, thinking back to Hickstead in his youth.
 "I came close to abandoning him a few times."